 This is a peer group for women entrepreneurs who want to be challenged.
-Our aim is to challenge women entrepreneurs not only to be great but to be exceptional!
+Our aim is to help empower women entrepreneurs not only to be great but to be exceptional!

-We are looking for women entrepreneurs who want to build global brands, who want to build sustainable, profitable, innovative businesses.
+We are looking for women entrepreneurs who want to build global brands and sustainable, profitable, innovative businesses.

 We are looking for women entrepreneurs who recognise the power of collaboration in business.

-We are looking for the women thought leaders of today and of tomorrow.
+We are looking for the women thought to be leaders of today and of tomorrow.